saran709/Real-Time-Women-Safety-/README.md

-# 🚨 Real-Time Women Safety System using Computer Vision
+# 🚨 AI Powered Women Safety Assistance Using Real-Time Image Processing

 This project is a real-time women safety monitoring system built using Python, OpenCV, and MediaPipe.
 It analyzes human behavior and silent hand gestures through a webcam to detect stress, danger, and SOS situations without requiring voice input or external devices.